mariadeor/3d-moulds-for-ovarian-cancer/README.md

 Repository for the publication "Lesion-Specific 3D-Printed Moulds for Image-Guided Tissue Multi-Sampling of Ovarian Tumours: a prospective pilot study"

 ## Dependencies
 The code in this repository runs on Python and has been developed and tested using Python 3.8.13.
 Necessary libraries and versions are in the [requirements.txt](requirements.txt) file.
-You can install all the required libraries by running:
+Required libraries can be installed by running:
 ```bash
 pip install -r requirements.txt
 ```